-- ◆ In 2018, the Chinese economy grew 6.6%.
+In 2018, the Chinese economy grew 6.6%.
 In 2019H1, Chinese real GDP grew at an annualised rate of 6.3%.
 The target range of the Chinese rate of growth for 2019 is between 6% and 6.5%.
-The Chinese economy is on course. - ◆ In 2018, the U.S. economy grew 2.9%, close to its long-run average of 3%.
+The Chinese economy is on course.
+In 2018, the U.S. economy grew 2.9%, close to its long-run average of 3%.
 The rates of growth of 2019Q1 and 2019Q2 were respectively 3.1% and 2.1%.
-Both the U.S. Federal Reserve Board and the U.S. Congressional Budget Office expect 2.3% growth for 2019. - ◆ It is assumed that the Chinese economy will continue to grow around 6% per annum for a few more years, declining gradually to between 5% and 6%, and that the U.S. economy will grow at an average rate of 3% per annum between now and 2050. - ◆ It may be thought that the Chinese economy will be unable to sustain an average annual rate of growth of between 5% and 6% for such a long time.
+Both the U.S. Federal Reserve Board and the U.S. Congressional Budget Office expect 2.3% growth for 2019.
+It is assumed that the Chinese economy will continue to grow around 6% per annum for a few more years, declining gradually to between 5% and 6%, and that the U.S. economy will grow at an average rate of 3% per annum between now and 2050.

+It may be thought that the Chinese economy will be unable to sustain an average annual rate of growth of between 5% and 6% for such a long time.
 Past experience shows that the rate of growth of an economy declines as its real GDP per capita rises.
-But given the still relatively low level of real GDP per capita in China, below US\$10,000) and the low level of its capital per unit labor, such a rate of growth should still be possible for at least several decades (see the following charts in which the experiences of China, Japan and the U.S. are compared.)
+But given the still relatively low level of real GDP per capita in China, below US\$10,000) and the low level of its capital per unit labour, such a rate of growth should still be possible for at least several decades (see the following charts in which the experiences of China, Japan and the U.S. are compared.)

-Growth Rate vs. Level of Real GDP per Capita (2018 tril.
-US\$): China, Japan and the U.S.
+Chart 12: Growth Rate (Percent) vs. Level of Real GDP per Capita (2018 thousand US\$): China, Japan and the U.S.

-- ◆ The Chinese national savings rate is very high, which enables a very high investment rate.
-The capital-labour ratio of the Chinese economy is still very low compared to the U.S. and Japan.
-There is a great deal of room to grow. - ◆ In addition, there is still significant surplus labour in the Chinese economy.
-The share of employment in the primary sector is around 30% whereas the share of GDP originating from the primary sector is below 10%. - ◆ The manpower problem can be solved by increasing the mandatory retirement ages from their current 55 for women and 60 for men.
-(Chinese life expectancy at birth was 75 for men and 78 for women in 2017.) - ◆ China has significantly increased its investment in human capital and research and development (R&D).
+The Chinese national savings rate is very high, exceeding 45 percent in recent years, which enables a very high investment rate (see Chart 13).
+The capital-labour ratio of the Chinese economy is still very low compared to the U.S. and Japan (see Chart 14).
+There is a great deal of room to grow.
+In addition, there is still significant surplus labour in the Chinese economy compared to the experiences of the other East Asia economies-Japan, South Korea and Taiwan.
+The share of employment in the primary sector is around 30% whereas the share of GDP originating from the primary sector is below 10% (see Chart 15).
+The manpower problem can also be partially solved by increasing the mandatory retirement ages from their current 55 for women and 60 for men by five to ten years (Chinese life expectancy at birth was 75 for men and 78 for women in 2017).
+China has significantly increased its investment in human capital and research and development (R&D).
 It already has the largest number of internet users in the world.
-Moreover, it still has significant room to grow.
+Moreover, the application of the internet still has significant room to grow.

-Comparison of National Savings Rates: China, Japan and the U.S.
+Chart 13: Comparison of National Savings Rates: China, Japan and the U.S.